 Yoga nowadays has become a fad.
 Being a resident of Rishikesh and yoga teacher for 18 years, I know that a lot of aspirants visit this city to enroll in Yoga Teacher Training courses.
 Often I get a very valid and basic question from aspirants; “which one is the right yoga teacher training course to attend?”
 For someone who has started learning yoga recently, this is a very valid and important query.
 Because teaching during initial period of learning leaves a very strong and deep impressions in practitioners’ psyche.
 So here I will shed light on some of those ingredients which make a yoga teacher’s training course very fulfilling, stimulating and exploring.

 One should look for a center which offers yoga teachings based on traditional wisdom and philosophies.
 As a teacher as well as a practitioner of yoga I believe that initial driving force in the practitioner helps a lot in shaping his/her quest for yoga.
 I have been trained throughout my professional career in a very traditional teaching environment of yoga.
-The approach of teaching was very integrative and holistic with a lot of focus on mindfulness of practices and their effects on mind-body complex.
-Traditional and holistic approach in teaching helps one not only to learn but explore deep inside as well.
-Mindfulness or awareness in practice is one of the underlying current on traditional and tradition yoga teaching.
+The approach of teaching was very integrative and holistic with a lot of focus on mindful practices and their effects on mind-body complex.
+Traditional and holistic approaches in teaching help one not only to learn but explore deep inside as well.
+Mindfulness or awareness in practice is one of the underlying current on traditional and tradition yoga teachings.

 Always remember yoga teaching is not just about learning a set of techniques; it’s also about self-exploration as a practitioner and student of yoga.